RobbertWolfs/Bootcamp/README.md

 # Euricom Bootcamp
-A collection of excercices made during the bootcamp
+A collection of excercices made during the bootcamp.